SEO in 2011

 Search Engine Optimization, SEO.
 The ability to ensure that your website ranks high on the first page based on keyword searches by web users.
 Within the top 5 on that first page of search results is the optimal location, and business owners have been implementing tactics to hit that spot for years.

-So, you’ve invested in keyword research, done your homework and maintained your META, Title and ALT tags.
-Your website is populated with original content regularly, either from an offsite blog, industry-related RSS feed or other content source.
+So, you’ve invested in keyword research, done your homework, and maintained your META, Title, and ALT tags.
+Your website is populated with original content regularly either from an offsite blog, industry-related RSS feed, or another content source.
 You’ve maintained a solid position somewhere on the first page for most search engine searches, but you’ve noticed that your competition is starting to creep up on most pages.